CryptoBlades/cb-gitbook-wiki/getting-started/multiple-accounts.md

 ![](../.gitbook/assets/create-account.png)

-Sometimes, CryptoBlades may not recognize a second account on the same MetaMask.
+Sometimes, CryptoWar may not recognize a second account on the same MetaMask.
 To resolve this, click on the MetaMask icon in your browser's extensions tab and click on the "Not connected" text.

 ![](../.gitbook/assets/not-connected.png)